Suyooo/discord-aran/README.md

 following components.

-To create a new module, make a new subfolder in the `modules` folder with an `info.json` file in it and the following required keys:
+To create a new module, make a new subfolder in the `modules` folder with an `info.json` file in it with the following keys:

+* `description`: A human-readable description of what this module is or does.
+* `textCommands` *(optional)*: An array of strings which the bot implements.
+The text commands will be registered so the bot component can be called for them (see below).
+Should not include a command prefix symbol, as that is defined in the configuration.
+If this key is not defined, no text commands are registered.
-* `dashboardTitle`: Label for the link to the module's dashboard on the index, or `null` if it shouldn't be linked on the dashboard (for utility modules, or modules without dashboards)
+* `dashboardTitle` *(optional)*: String for the link to the module's dashboard on the index.
+If this key is not defined, it will not be linked on the dashboard (for utility modules, or modules without dashboards)

 ### Bot Component